LineageOS/lineage_wiki/_includes/templates/device_build.md

 {% if device.current_branch >= 14 %}
 ### Configure jack

-[Jack](http://source.android.com/source/jack.html) is the new Java compiler used from Lineage 14.
+[Jack](http://source.android.com/source/jack.html) is the new Java compiler used from LineageOS 14.1.
 It is known to run out of memory - a simple fix is to run this command:

 ```
-$ export ANDROID_JACK_VM_ARGS="-Dfile.encoding=UTF-8 -XX:+TieredCompilation -Xmx4G"
+export ANDROID_JACK_VM_ARGS="-Dfile.encoding=UTF-8 -XX:+TieredCompilation -Xmx4G"
 ```

 Adding that command to your `~/.bashrc` file will automatically configure Jack to allocate a sufficient amount of memory.